 - permanent resident individuals are taxed on a worldwide income basis.
 Non-Japanese citizens residing in Japan are presumed to be permanent residents when they have resided in Japan for a cumulative period of five years (measured within a 10-year time period).
 Japanese citizens are presumed to be permanent residents from the moment they reside in Japan; - non-permanent resident individuals are subject to Japanese taxation with regard to Japan-sourced income and non-Japan-sourced income paid in or remitted to Japan.
-Non-Japanese citizens who have resided in Japan for less than five years on a cumulative basis (measured within a 10-year time period) are treated as non-permanent resident individuals; and - non-resident individuals are taxed on Japan-sourced income only.
+Non-Japanese citizens who have resided in Japan for less than five years on a cumulative basis (measured within a 10-year time period) are treated as non-permanent resident individuals; and - · non-resident individuals are taxed on Japan-sourced income only.

 Upon the death of a decedent, inheritance tax will be imposed on the legal heirs and the testamentary donees (in this tax section, the word 'testamentary donees' shall refer to individuals entitled to receive testamentary gifts, irrespective of whether they are the legal heirs, and shall not include any legal entities) under the Inheritance Tax Act of Japan.
-The taxability of legal heirs and testamentary donees of decedents is generally determined by the location of the decedent's residence and the nationality and location of the assets, criteria that are different from those of the taxability of income tax.
+The taxability of legal heirs and testamentary donees of decedents is generally determined by the location of their residence, their nationality, the location of the decedent's residence and the location of the assets.
+The 2017 tax reform has amended the rules concerning the taxability of legal heirs and testamentary donees of decedents in order to achieve two goals: